OpsMx/sapor-gate/README.md

 All these steps can be done by cloning this repo and following the steps below.

+### Update Sapor image if using release 3.7 or earlier

 ### Modify the following to point to the correct url:
 - spinnaker.yml:    baseUrl: redis://:password@oes-redis-master:6379 --- Redis URL